tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 The firmware instead does the CDI computation using the special firmware-only `FW_RAM` which is invisible after switching to app mode.
-We keep the entire firmware stack in `FW_RAM` and clear it just before switching to app mode just in case.
+We keep the entire firmware stack in `FW_RAM` and clear the stack just before switching to app mode just in case.

 We sleep for a random number of cycles before reading out the UDS, call `blake2s_update()` with it and then immediately call